 DM flows

-Build the conversation the bot sends after a trigger fires — single messages, branching questions, and product cards.
+Build the conversation the bot sends after a trigger fires — single messages, branching questions, and handoffs.

 A flow is the sequence of messages the bot sends after a trigger fires.
-Flows live in Flows and are reused across triggers.
+You build the flow inside the automation editor.

 |---|---|